JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 Theodorus, explaining that he needs help understanding a fundamental question of philosophy: What is knowledge?

-Eventually, after some discussion, Socrates addresses the idea of another philosopher, Protagoras, who claims, "Man is the measure of all things" and, "What seems to a man, is to him."
+Eventually, after some discussion, Socrates addresses the idea of another philosopher.
+His old friend Protagoras claimed, "Man is the measure of all things" and, "What seems to a man, is to him."
 Meaning knowledge is relative to each person.

 <!--more-->